mbraga24/invoiced-crm-backend/README.md

   def index
     @contacts = Contact.all

-    # use the :index action in the render function to display the array of contacts and its attributes
+    # use the JBuilder :index action in the render function to display the array of contacts and its attributes
-    render :index, status: :ok <==== :index action end
+    render :index, status: :ok
+  end

   def create
     @contact = Contact.new(contact_params)

     @contact.save
-    # use the :create action in the render function to display that object's attributes
+    # use the JBuilder :create action in the render function to display that object's attributes
-    render :create, status: :created <==== :create action end end
+    render :create, status: :created end end
 ```

-___Do not foget that when using JBuilder you need instance variables in your controllers___
+___=> Do not foget that when using JBuilder you need instance variables in your controllers <=___